Almost everybody feels good when they help somebody. However, there are situations where your team members may be too helpful for their own good.

-Being helpful makes people feel good.
-When you’re helpful, people respond favourably because you’re assisting them in achieving their goals.
-Unfortunately, there is a good chance that by being too helpful, your team members aren’t achieving their own.
+Being helpful gives people a sense of satisfaction.
+When you’re helpful, others respond positively because you’re assisting them in achieving their goals.
+Unfortunately, by being too helpful, your team members may not be achieving their own goals.

 It’s nice to have variety in your work.
-In fact, a job that has skill variety can be something that really engages people.
-Rather than do the same boring work all day, you get to do a variety of different things, using different skills.
+In fact, a job that has skill variety can be very enjoyable.
+Rather than do the same boring work all day, you get to do different things, using different skills.

 The problem arises when team members start to take on work that is not really within their role.
 Maybe they are helping to organise meetings, create presentations or communicate with people on someone else’s behalf.
 They might even start writing documents that are the responsibility of somebody else.

-Before you know it, the definition of what this helpful team member does is ambiguous.
-Now, everybody can plausibly ask them to help with similar work.
+Before you know it, the definition of what this helpful team member does is unclear.
+Now, everybody starts asking them for help with similar work.

 “I saw you helped Jake with that presentation.
 It was great, can you please take a look at mine too when you get the chance?”

-If this helpfulness occurs for a long period, these extra helpful tasks can start to form part of somebody’s role, which was never the plan.
-It then becomes difficult to know who should be doing what, because stakeholders have been trained to believe that you’ll always be there to help.
+If this helpfulness occurs for a long period, these extra tasks can start to form a permanent part of somebody’s role, which was never the original plan.
+This can cause issues in the long run as people have developed expectations about the work that will be completed.

 At first, being helpful is fun.
 Oh, the look of joy on the faces as a team member offers to help out with that big report.
 Now, they are *always* helping with those big reports.

-But that’s not what they signed up for, is it?
+But that’s not what they signed up for.
 You didn’t bring this person in to assist others with random tasks.
 They were employed for a specific purpose.

-In many jobs and industries, there are times when a team’s workload may be a little less than usual.
-In that time, it’s not unusual for helpful people to lend a hand doing things they might not usually do.
-Many people go stir crazy when there isn’t enough to do at work, so it’s not surprising that they want to lend a hand.
+In most jobs and industries, workloads fluctuate, so some periods may be busier than others.
+When there is some spare time, it’s not unusual for helpful people to lend a hand doing things they might not usually do.
+Many people start to become stressed when there isn’t enough work to do, so it’s not surprising that they want to lend a hand.

-The real trouble happens when the workload starts to pick up again.
+The real trouble begins when the workload starts to pick up again.
 Now your helpful team member has their own job to do, and the work they took on before.
 In some cases, a helpful team member never wants to let anybody down.
-So they continue to shoulder the excessive work burden.
+So they continue to take on too much work.

-“John’s team said they’d help with this, and now they’ve stopped doing it and it needs to be done by next week!”
+“John’s team said they’d help with this, and now they’ve stopped helping and it needs to be done by next week!”

 This is obviously an issue because an offer of help has now been taken away.
-This can cause ill will and trust may be eroded between people and teams in this situation.
+This can cause trust issues between teams.